Gareth Bowker

 This overcollection of data doesn't just threaten compliance; it hands your most valuable commercial data directly to global advertising platforms.

-Our analysis will break down the technical aspects of how these data collection methods operate, including how pixels can bypass consent systems and turn "anonymous" browsing into persistent user profiles.
-Additionally, we will provide technical strategies to help regain control on the client side without compromising business performance.
+Our analysis breaks down the technical aspects of how these data collection methods operate, including how pixels can bypass consent systems and turn "anonymous" browsing into persistent user profiles.
+Additionally, we provide technical strategies to help regain control on the client side without compromising business performance.

 Related Resources